-The outer dodecahedral domes all have a seam motif based on the schlegel diagram of a flattened dodecahedron, so that these domes become dodecahedrons within pentagons within dodecahedrons.
-This is hopefully a structure to please other geometry enthusiasts.
+The outer dodecahedral domes all have a seam motif based on the Schlegel diagram of a flattened dodecahedron, so that these domes become dodecahedrons within pentagons within dodecahedrons.